Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Step measurements

 We then minimize $- \sum_i \log(\mathcal{L}_i)$ to extract the mean brightness and dispersion of each mode.
 The quoted brightness step is the difference between the means, and the step uncertainty is the quadrature sum of the fitted uncertainties on the means.
 We used MCMC to confirm that the two means are uncorrelated.

-Note that \salt{} returns an irreducible uncertainty of approximately 0.011 in $x_1$ and 0.018~mag in $c$ in order to account for unexplained scatter when training its model.
+The \salt{} algorithm returns an irreducible uncertainty of approximately 0.011 in $x_1$ and 0.018~mag in $c$ in order to account for unexplained scatter when training its model.
 We remove these uncertainty floors from the $\sigma_i$ so they are absorbed into $\sigma_a$ and $\sigma_b$, where they belong.
 For typical standardization coefficients, this irreducible \salt{} ``intrinsic dispersion'' is around 0.055~mag.

 We use this method when fitting for Hubble residual steps, i,e, on data that have already been standardized using a linear stretch and color correction.

 \end{appendix}